 If you’re a lower or middle-income earner, you might be eligible to receive a Government boost to your super.

 The downsizer contribution allows eligible Australians aged 55 or older to sell their home and contribute up to $300,000 of the proceeds into their super.

-The information on this web page is of a general nature only and has been prepared by the Trustee without taking into account your objectives, financial circumstances or needs.
-Before acting on any of this information, you should consider whether it is appropriate to your objectives, financial circumstances and needs and seek appropriate professional advice.
+The information on this web page is of general nature only and has been prepared on behalf of the Trustee without taking into account your objectives, financial circumstances or needs.
+Before acting on any of this information, you should consider whether it is appropriate to your objectives, financial circumstances and needs, and seek appropriate professional advice.
 You should not rely on this information to determine your personal tax obligations, please consult a registered tax agent for this purpose.